Dr. Faustin Ntirenganya isn’t one to mince his words when it comes to surgical care in his homeland of Rwanda.

 “Then I heard Operation Smile was looking at something more sustainable, which meant coming to train residents.”

-A volunteer surgeon with Operation Smile since 1998, Dr. Steve Naum of Grand Rapids, Mich. has been a central figure in the development of the rotations since his first visit to Rwanda in 2010.
-Naum volunteered at Rwinkwavu District Hospital, where he recognized the opportunity for Operation Smile to support surgical training there.
+A volunteer surgeon with Operation Smile since 1998, Dr. Steve Naum of the U.S. has been a central figure in the development of the rotations since his first visit to Rwanda in 2010.
+Steve volunteered at Rwinkwavu District Hospital, where he recognized the opportunity for Operation Smile to support surgical training there.

 The effort started with small teams of volunteers in anesthesia and nursing both at Rwinkwavu District Hospital and Butaro Hospital in Rwanda’s northern region before focusing on surgical training last year.